Himanshi20021998/DevNest_EducationTect/README.md

 A platform for instructors to showcase their expertise and connect with learners across the globe.

 ## Tech Stack
-React.js, Node.js, Express.js, MongoDB, RESTFul APIs, JWT
+HTML, CSS, Tailwind, JS, React.js, Node.js, Express.js, MongoDB, RESTFul APIs, JWT, Cloundinary

 ## Functionalities